Pot producer Green Thumb partners with Gwyneth Paltrow-backed beverages brand

 "It's the easiest kind of way to see new users enter the space ... much easier for me to share a drink with my mother than to share a joint," Ben Kovler, Green Thumb's chief executive officer told Reuters.

-Sales of cannabis-infused beverages were up 40% last year, according to data from Headset, used widely by industry analysts.
+Sales of cannabis-infused beverages were up 40% last year, according to Headset's data, which is used widely by industry analysts, and are expected to be worth $1.4 billion by 2025, according to another research firm BDS Analytics.

 Cannabis companies are also betting that there is room for significant growth ahead, as leading U.S. Democrats lend support to laws allowing easier banking access, decriminalization of marijuana and other favorable changes.

-Green Thumb's deal with Cann comes just days after the world's most highly valued pot producer, Canopy Growth WEED.TO, launched its own CBD-infused sparkling water line in the U.S.
+Green Thumb's deal with Cann comes just days after the world's most highly valued pot producer, Canopy Growth WEED.TO, launched its own line of CBD-infused sparkling water in the United States.

-Cann, which is backed by notable celebrity investors, including Gwyneth Paltrow and Baron Davis, makes beverages infused with micro-doses of CBD and tetrahydrocannabinol (THC) extract designed to be similar in strength to a glass of wine or a light beer.
+Cann, which is backed by notable celebrity investors, including Gwyneth Paltrow and Baron Davis, makes beverages infused with micro-doses of CBD and tetrahydrocannabinol (THC) extract and is similar in strength to a glass of wine or a light beer.

 Green Thumb may launch its own cannabis beverage brand in the future, Kovler told Reuters, adding that it was not in the works right now.